senny/cabbage/bundles/plone/readme.md

 * `cabbage-plone-reload-code`: Reload the python code in a running zope instance where plone.reload is installed.
 The instance does not need to be running within emacs.
+This method does not use the `cabbage-plone-buildout--default-zope-user` option.
   Options:
   * `-c`: Reload only code (default)
   * `-z`: Reload code and zcml